 The YouTube Shorts Monetization Model

-The Pay Rate: Most creators report earning $0.01 to $0.06 per 1,000 views.
+The Pay Rate: Most creators are scraping together $0.01 to $0.06 for every 1,000 views.

 Comparison: 1 Million Views